-Bart glimpses beauty in music, art, nature, in people cooperating, in people discovering their talents and growing.
+Bart glimpses beauty in music, art, nature, people cooperating, in people discovering their talents, and in growing.
 This beauty is inspirational and incites action.

 His hero is Beethoven, who lived - as we do - in radically changing times.
 He turned that change into revolutionary and deeply humanistic music at the same time.

 Young Bart, he'd advise against wasting time.
 He sometimes lingered too long to take action.
-It took a few visionary leaders and mentors to help Bart gain tremendous insights, also into his inner motivations.
-Not surprisingly, Bart strongly believes that everyone should have a mentor during their career.
-Intrinsically loving people is a requirement of a good leader and/or mentor.
+It took a few visionary leaders and mentors to help Bart gain tremendous insights into his inner motivations.
+Not surprisingly, Bart strongly believes everyone should have a mentor during their career.
+Intrinsically loving people require a good leader and/or mentor.
 Every leader should be structurally engaged in mentoring and coaching.
 Mentoring and good leadership work a bit like magic.
-It is the Pygmalion-effect in action: seeing potential and talent in the other leads to high expectations results in improved performance.
+It is the Pygmalion effect in action: seeing potential and talent in the other leads to high expectations resulting in improved performance.

 Bart can be an inspirational mentor with his empathy, listening skills, challenging questioning, Pygmalion view, unconventional thinking, and continuous self-and leadership development work.

-"Enjoy each day and see the positive or at least the adventure in everything that happens to you."
+"Enjoy each day and see the positive or adventure in everything that happens to you."

 Our newsletter is about leadership development through business mentoring.